SummaryRead the full fact sheet

-A doctor or other health professional such as a physiotherapist can diagnose Sever’s disease by asking the young person to describe their symptoms and by conducting a physical examination.
-In some instances, an x-ray may be necessary to rule out other causes of heel pain, such as heel fractures.
-Sever’s disease does not show on an x-ray because the damage is in the cartilage.
+A doctor or allied health professional can diagnose Sever’s disease by asking the young person to describe their symptoms and by conducting a physical examination.
+In some rare instances, medical imaging may be required to rule out other causes of heel pain.

 Treatment of Sever’s disease

-- Cold packs – apply ice or cold packs to the back of the heels for around 15 minutes after any physical activity, including walking
+- cold packs – applying ice or cold packs to the back of the heels for around 15 minutes after physical activity when a flare-up occurs

-- Medication – pain-relieving medication may help in extreme cases, but should always be combined with other treatment and following consultation with your doctor).
-Anti-inflammatory creams are also an effective management tool
+- medication – pain-relieving medication such as ibuprofen may help in some cases (such as for tendon pain).
+This should always be combined with other treatment following consultation with a doctor, pharmacist or allied health professional

 Other causes of heel pain

-Causes of heel pain other than Sever’s disease include:
+Causes of heel pain in pre-teens, other than Sever’s disease, include:

-- Stress fracture – results when the body’s inability to respond to loading on the bone leads to weakening of the bone.
+- stress fracture (not common in this age group) – can result when loading on the bone leads to weakening of the bone

 Where to get help